MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ## Loading local content by navigating to a file URL

 WebView2 allows navigations to file URLs, to load basic HTML or a PDF.
 This is the simplest and most efficient approach to loading local content.
 However, it is less flexible than the other approaches.
 Like in a web browser, file URLs are limited in some capabilities:
-*  The document has an origin that is unique to each file, just like in the browser.
-So APIs that require an origin such as `localStorage` or `indexedDB` will work, but different file URL documents are not considered "same-origin".
+*  The document has an origin that is unique to its file path.
+This means that web APIs that require an origin such as `localStorage` or `indexedDB` will work, but the stored data will not be available to other local documents loaded from other file paths.
-*  Some newer browser features are limited to https URLs and are not available to file URLs.
-This includes features such as webcam APIs, geolocation APIs, and notification APIs.
+*  Some web APIs are limited to secure HTTPS URLs only and are not available to documents loaded by file URLs.
+This includes APIs such as `navigator.mediaDevices.getUserMedia()` to acquire video or sound, `navigator.geolocation.getCurrentPosition()` to access the device's location, or `Notification.requestPermission()` to request the user's permission to display notifications.
 *  For each resource, the full path must be specified.